typekcz/beepboop-steam/README.md

 ```

 ### Audio support
 Puppeteer downloads its own Chromium which does not contain ffmpeg codec.
 Some sounds/videos won't work especialy those from Youtube.
-If you want ffmpeg you your own Chromium installation.
+If you want ffmpeg you can use your own Chromium installation.
 On Ubuntu use these packages:
 ```
 chromium-browser chromium-codecs-ffmpeg-extra
 ```
-Then set env. variables so that Puppeteer will you your installed Chromium.
+Then set env. variables so that Puppeteer will use your installed Chromium.
 ```
 PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=
 PUPPETEER_EXECUTABLE_PATH="/usr/lib/chromium-browser/chromium-browser"